Cyperus longus

 Cyperus longus is a species of sedge known by the common names of sweet cyperus and water rush in Africa, or in Britain galingale (a variant name of galangal, an unrelated plant).

+Description

 It is a tall plant, growing up to 1 m in height, with creeping rhizomes and erect, triangular stems, each terminating in an inflorescence.
 The species grows in shallow water or on damp ground, such as at pond edges.

 The holotype was collected in Italy.

+Distribution

 It is a widespread species found across Africa, southern Europe, the Indian subcontinent and western Asia.
 It incidentally occurs in Wallonia as a native.
 It is also found in western France, south Wales and southern England, where it may or not originally be native.
 It has recently (since the 1990s) spread northwards to Flanders and the Netherlands where it occurs in scattered adventive populations.
 It has also been introduced to Tristan da Cunha and Western Australia.

+Subspecies

+Cyperus longus L. subsp. longus - the typical subspecies.
+Loose inflorescence with numerous (2–10) elongated rays (to 35 cm), very uneven, the most elongated bearing inflorescences with rays extending far beyond the median cluster ("épi").
+Spikelets 4-25(60) mm.
+Glumes usually red, with a well-developed hyaline margin.